-Be on the lookout for warning signs that could indicate an issue with your engine; if any occur, don’t hesitate to call a mechanic as soon as possible.
-While there’s no guarantee against Honda Accord oil burning, following these tips should help minimize the chances of it happening in the first place.
+Be on the lookout for warning signs indicating an issue with your engine; if any occur, don’t hesitate to call a mechanic as soon as possible.

 Why Does My Honda Accord Burning Oil?